 -

-4) Vegan: private labels & proof
+4) Vegan: private labels & proofs

-4.1 Useful references
+4.1 Useful standards

 4.2 Capsules & auxiliaries